b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 **Type:** bool

 ..  topic:: Description

-	This label attribute is used to
+	This spinbox attribute is used to allow the value to return to the Minimum value when passed Maximum and vice-versa

-..  note:: Not yet tested
+..  code-block:: python

     ui.SpinBox({ 'ID': 'spin_1',  'Wrapping': True })